shanmugapriya222/Follow_along/README.md

 - Cart Page UI: Created a frontend cart page that displays all products with their name, image, price, and quantity.
 - Quantity Adjustment: Added buttons to increase and decrease the quantity of each product in the cart.
 - Backend Endpoint: Developed an API endpoint to update the quantity of products in the cart.

+# Milestone 20: Profile Page UI with User Data Display

+In this milestone, we focused on building the frontend UI for the user profile page and writing a backend endpoint to retrieve and display user data.

+## Key Achievements:
+- Profile Page UI: Designed a frontend profile page that displays the user's profile photo, name, email, and address.
+- User Data Display: The profile page includes sections for the user's personal info (photo, name, email) and a separate section for addresses.
+- Address Management: Added a button to allow users to add a new address.
+If no address is found, a "No address found" message is displayed.
+- Backend Endpoint: Developed an API endpoint to send user data, including the profile photo, name, email, and address information.